-ACTIVITIES PHASE SIZE AND SCALE OF MITIGATION MEASURES COMPLIANCE WITH STANDARDS TIME PERIOD FOR IMPLEMENTATION DISTURBANCE General waste must be contained in marked, sealable, refuse bins placed at a designated area, to be removed when filled to capacity to a recognised general waste landfill site.
+ACTIVITIES PHASE SIZE AND SCALE OF DISTURBANCE MITIGATION MEASURES COMPLIANCE WITH STANDARDS TIME PERIOD FOR IMPLEMENTATION General waste must be contained in marked, sealable, refuse bins placed at a designated area, to be removed when filled to capacity to a recognised general waste landfill site.
 No waste may be buried or burned on the site.
 No chemicals or hazardous materials may be stored at the prospecting area.
 It is important that any significant spillage of chemicals, fuels etc. during the lifespan of the prospecting activities is reported to the Department of Water and Sanitation and other relevant authorities.
 To lower the risk of accidental hydrocarbon spillages all machinery must be parked at the prospecting area with drip trays placed underneath stationary vehicles.
 Any event resulting in the spill or leak of hydrocarbons or any other hazardous solvents into the ground and/or water resources, must be reported within the prescribed timeframes to all relevant authorities, including the Directorate: Pollution and Chemicals Management.
-Containment, clean-up, and remediation must commence immediately in the case of NEMA section 30 incidents, and the containment description. the necessary documentation must be completed and submitted within the prescribed timeframes.
+Containment, clean-up, and remediation must commence immediately in the case of NEMA section 30 incidents, and the necessary documentation must be completed and submitted within the prescribed timeframes.
 Planning and surface sampling phase Operational Phase 0.01 ha Archaeological, Heritage and Palaeontological Aspects: All prospecting must be confined to the development footprint area.
-A Phase 1 HIA needs to be conducted before prospecting.
-Cultural/heritage aspects must be managed in accordance with the: NHRA, 1999 Throughout the operational phase.
+Although the likelihood of encountering significant heritage resources is low, a Phase Cultural/heritage aspects must be managed in accordance with the: NHRA, 1999 Throughout the operational phase.

-ACTIVITIES PHASE SIZE AND MITIGATION MEASURES COMPLIANCE WITH TIME PERIOD FOR

-SCALE OF STANDARDS IMPLEMENTATION

-DISTURBANCE

-Once the drill sites have been confirmed these

-areas have to be subjected to a heritage walk

-down, this should be conducted prior to the

-commencement of prospecting activities.

-If during the pre-construction phase,

-construction, operations or closure phases of

-this project, any person employed by the

-developer, one of its subsidiaries, contractors

-and subcontractors, or service provider, finds

-any artefact of cultural significance or heritage

-site, this person must cease work at the site of

-the find and report this find to their immediate

-supervisor, and through their supervisor to the

-senior on-site manager.

-It is the responsibility of the senior on-site

-Manager to make an initial assessment of the

-extent of the find and confirm the extent of the

-work stoppage in that area.

-Personnel involved in the shallow pit sampling

-must be instructed to be alert for the

-occurrence of fossil bones.
-Fossil bones may

-also be noticed weathering out in the sides of

-old prospecting excavations or exposed in the

-adjacent spoil heaps of excavated material.
-In

-the event of such discoveries the Fossil Finds

-Procedure.

-The senior on-site Manager must inform the

-ECO of the chance find and its immediate

-impact on operations.
-The ECO must then

-contact a professional archaeologist for an

-assessment of the finds who must notify

-SAHRA.

-Work may only continue once the go-ahead

-was issued by SAHRA.
+ACTIVITIES IES PHASE SIZE AND SCALE OF DISTURBANCE MITIGATION MEASURES COMPLIANCE WITH STANDARDS TIME PERIOD FOR IMPLEMENTATION 1 HIA must be conducted before prospecting, as required by SAHRA.
+Once the drill sites have been confirmed these areas have to be subjected to a heritage walk down, this should be conducted prior to the commencement of prospecting activities.
+If during the pre-construction phase, construction, operations or closure phases of this project, any person employed by the developer, one of its subsidiaries, contractors and subcontractors, or service provider, finds any artefact of cultural significance or heritage site, this person must cease work at the site of the find and report this find to their immediate supervisor, and through their supervisor to the senior on-site manager.
+It is the responsibility of the senior on-site Manager to make an initial assessment of the work stoppage in that area.
+Personnel involved in the shallow pit sampling must be instructed to be alert for the occurrence of fossil bones.
+Fossil bones may also be noticed weathering out in the sides of old prospecting excavations or exposed in the adjacent spoil heaps of excavated material.
+In the event of such discoveries the Fossil Finds Procedure.
+The senior on-site Manager must inform the ECO of the chance find and its immediate impact on operations.
+The ECO must then contact a professional archaeologist for an assessment of the finds who must notify SAHRA.